Thoughts and Reflections on Mamba

 So scrap any such suspicions.

-The reason Nash attempted only one second-half shot for the
+The reason Nash attempted only one second-half shot for the Phoenix Suns on Friday night?

 There were two reasons, actually.